Jooyoung: Leaving Real Collabo (2013–2014)

 Jooyoung announced his departure from RealCollabo on April 4, 2013, via his personal Twitter.
 After leaving RealCollabo, he moved to Belikewater Records.
 He was featured on Lyn's song "High Heel", and guested on her showcase performing the song.
 On September 30, he released digital single "Popstar", produced by Jay Chong.

-He made a guest appearance on one of his best friend, Kim Feel's showcase held at DiDimHall Hongdae on November 28.
-He guested again on Kim Feel's 1st 'Another Concert' at Jazz Story, Seoul the following year.
+He made a guest appearance at the showcase of one of his best friends, Kim Feel, at DiDimHall Hongdae on November 28.
+He performed again in Kim Feel's first 'Another Concert' at Jazz Story in Seoul the following year.

-Together with Go Hyung-suk, he helped B1A4's CNU composing the latter's first solo song, "음악을 취해 (Drunk with Music)", released on January 13, 2014.
-On the same year, Jooyoung and CNU teamed up with Jooyoung's former label mate Cheeze composing "Drive", released on July 14.
+Together with Go Hyung-suk, he helped B1A4's CNU compose the latter's first solo song, "음악을 취해 (Drunk with Music)", released on January 13, 2014.
+In the same year, Jooyoung and CNU teamed up with Jooyoung's former labelmate Cheeze and wrote "Drive", released on July 14.

-Joining Starship (2014–now)
+Under Starship Entertainment (2014–2021)

-On July 30, Starship announced Jooyoung as their new artist under Starship X label and released his cover of Jeff Bernat's Call You Mine.
-He also made appearance as Starship's team member in Mnet's Singer Game, and became a hot topic because of his performance and eye-contact strategy.
+On July 30, 2014, Starship Entertainment announced Jooyoung as their new artist under the Starship X label and released his cover of Jeff Bernat's "Call You Mine".
+He also made an appearance as Starship's team member in Mnet's Singer Game and became a hot topic because of his performance and eye-contact strategy.

-He collaborated with former label mate d.ear composing "Taxi on the phone" for Topp Dogg's Kidoh, released on September 26.
-His first release under Starship X is digital single "지워 (Erase)", which is a collaboration project with Sistar's Hyolyn featuring runner up of Show Me the Money season 3, Iron.
-Digital single "Erase" also contains a remake version of his debut song, "Same as You".
-He then participated in Starship Planet's 2014 winter song, Love is You.
+He collaborated with former labelmate d.ear in writing "Taxi on the Phone" for Topp Dogg's Kidoh, released on September 26.
+His first release under Starship X was digital single "지워 (Erase)", a collaboration project with Sistar's Hyolyn, which featured Iron's rap from Show Me the Money season 3.
+Digital single "Erase" also contained a remake of his debut song, "Same as You".
+He then participated in Starship Planet's 2014 winter song, "Love is You".

-Jooyoung joined 'Starship X Concert' in Busan on August 16, and 'Starship X All Night Concert' in Seoul on December 5, 2014 with label mates Mad Clown, Junggigo, Hyolyn, Soyou, and Nuboyz (Shownu, Wonho, and Jooheon of Monsta X, and #Gun).
-On April 4, 2015, along with Kim Feel, Mad Clown, and Hanhae he guested on 'Rolling Saypop Concert Vol.1 ELUPHANT Fly me to the moon'.
+Jooyoung performed in 'Starship X Concert' in Busan on August 16, 2014 and 'Starship X All Night Concert' in Seoul on December 5 with labelmates Mad Clown, Junggigo, Hyolyn, Soyou, and Nuboyz (Shownu, Wonho, and Jooheon of Monsta X, and #Gun).
+On April 4, 2015, along with Kim Feel, Mad Clown, and Hanhae he performed in 'Rolling Saypop Concert Vol.1 ELUPHANT Fly me to the moon'.
 On May 23, he performed on Greenplugged Seoul 2015.
-He also made a guest appearance on one of K.Will's 2015 Small Hall Concert.
+He also made a guest appearance in K.Will's 2015 Small Hall Concert.

-Along with his label mates, Jooyoung appeared on Starship's first idol survival show No.Mercy as guest judge from episode 6 to episode 9.
-On episode 9, his team won the fourth debut mission and got to release the song "0 (YOUNG)".
+Along with his labelmates, Jooyoung appeared on Starship's first idol survival show NO.MERCY as a guest judge from episode 6 to episode 9.
+In episode 9, his team won the fourth debut mission and got to release the song "0 (YOUNG)".